OM System OM-3

 5. Advanced Photographic Features

-Experienced OM System photographers will find it no surprise that the OM-3 is equipped with a comprehensive suite of powerful computational photography features.
-Remarkably, the OM-3 delivers nearly the same level of performance in this area as the flagship OM-1 Mark II, despite utilizing a slightly different chipset.
-Here's an overview of the OM-3's capabilities:
+The OM-3 is equipped with a comprehensive suite of powerful computational photography features, offering nearly the same performance level as the flagship OM-1 Mark II despite a slightly different chipset.

-The OM-3’s High Res Shot mode captures either 50MP images handheld (with motion compensation) or 80MP images on a tripod, all in RAW format.
-These modes essentially increase both spatial and color resolution, significantly reduce noise, and enable 14-bit capture for enhanced dynamic range.
+High Res Shot mode captures 50MP images handheld (with motion compensation) or 80MP images on a tripod, all in RAW format.
+These modes increase spatial and color resolution, significantly reduce noise, and enable 14-bit capture for enhanced dynamic range.

 OM-3 Handheld High Res Shot 50MP